devart-ai-connectivity/mcp-server-universal/README.md

 Self-hosted MCP server for secure AI access to databases and cloud applications through ODBC.

-Devart MCP Server Universal connects AI tools to a wide range of databases and cloud applications through one MCP layer — without custom development for each source.

-With self-hosted and on-premises deployment, it keeps data inside your infrastructure and reduces the risk of exposing sensitive information through third-party SaaS services.
+Devart MCP Server Universal is a self-hosted middleware component that connects AI tools to databases and cloud applications through ODBC — without custom development for each data source.
+With on-premises deployment, it keeps data inside your infrastructure and out of third-party SaaS services.

 <div align="center">